-How to Cook Fresh Green Beans: Paula Deen's Delicious Recipe
+How to Cook Fresh Green Beans With Paula Deen's Delicious Recipe

-My own mom was raised by city-dwellers and thus did not learn the ways of country cooking, and therefore neither did I. However, my mother-in-law is a terrific country cook.
-She asked me to bring green beans to an Easter gathering a few years ago, and that's when I found this recipe.
-I was thrilled when my husband, mother-in-law, father-in-law, sisters-in-law and their husbands all agreed that these were the best green beans they had ever tasted.
-These are people that know their country cooking.
-This suburban girl had not only successfully cooked a classic Southern country dish, I had won my in-laws' blue-ribbon seal of approval.
-I used to always bring a green bean casserole to these get-togethers, but now instead they specifically request these green beans -- every time.
+To my surprise, my husband, mother-in-law, father-in-law, sisters-in-law, and their husbands all agreed that these were the best green beans they had ever tasted.
+These are people who know their country cooking!
+As a suburban girl, I had not only successfully cooked a classic Southern country dish, I had won my in-laws' blue-ribbon seal of approval.
+I used to always bring a green bean casserole to these get-togethers, but now they specifically request these green beans—every time.

 - 3 pounds fresh green beans

-- 1/4 pound smoked salt pork or bacon, sliced
+- 1/4 pound smoked salt pork or bacon, chopped into small pieces

 - 1/4 cup bacon drippings*